-For multiple myeloma patients who undergo a stem cell transplant, nutrition plays an essential role.
-After the transplant, your blood counts, including infection-fighting white blood cells, will be lower, making you more susceptible to infection.
+For multiple myeloma patients who undergo a stem cell transplant, nutrition plays an essential role in their care plan.
+After the transplant, your blood counts, including infection-fighting white blood cells, will likely drop, increasing your risk of infection.
 A strict adherence to food safety is very important at this time.

-For a period of time following the transplant, your dietitian may recommend a neutropenic diet.
+For a period of time following the transplant, our registered dietitians may recommend a neutropenic diet.
 Diet restrictions may include avoiding raw/undercooked foods (e.g., meats, seafood, eggs, vegetables or unpeeled fruits) or unpasteurized dairy products.

-Also, since Vitamin D is important for multiple myeloma patients, your dietitian may work with your doctor to have your Vitamin D levels checked and may recommend supplementation with Vitamin D if needed.
-Your dietitian will also ensure you are getting the right amount of calcium to protect your bones.
+Also, since vitamin D is important for multiple myeloma patients, our dietitians may work with your oncologists to have your vitamin D levels checked and may recommend supplements, if needed.
+Our dietitians will also work with you to help you get a healthy amount of calcium to protect your bones.

 Managing side effects with nutrition therapy

-Multiple myeloma and its treatments can cause side effects that affect your appetite, such as nausea, constipation, diarrhea, pain and fatigue.
-These side effects can result in weight loss and malnutrition, which can delay or interrupt your treatment.
+Multiple myeloma and its treatments may cause side effects that affect your appetite, such as nausea, constipation, diarrhea, pain and fatigue.
+These side effects may result in weight loss and malnutrition, which may delay or interrupt your treatment.

-Because nutrition for cancer patients is critical, your dietitian will closely monitor your status and may use various nutrition interventions to combat the side effects of multiple myeloma treatment, such as:
+Because nutrition for cancer patients is critical, our dietitians will closely monitor your status and may recommend various nutritional interventions to help combat multiple myeloma treatment-related side effects, such as:

-- Weight loss: Your dietitian will monitor you closely to ensure you are maintaining a healthy weight, since weight loss can delay or interrupt your multiple myeloma treatment.
+- Weight loss: Our dietitians may need to monitor you closely to determine whether you are maintaining a healthy weight, since weight loss may delay or interrupt your multiple myeloma treatment.

-- Constipation: Your dietitian may recommend you increase your fiber intake and stay hydrated to relieve constipation.
+- Constipation: Our dietitians may recommend that you increase your fiber intake and stay hydrated to help prevent or relieve constipation.

-- Fatigue: Your dietitian may recommend small, frequent meals and nutrient-dense foods to give you more energy.
+- Fatigue: Our dietitians may recommend small, frequent meals and nutrient-dense foods to help increase your energy levels.

-- Nausea: Your dietitian may recommend a low-fat, bland diet of cold foods, ginger products, peppermint or sea bands to combat nausea.
+- Nausea: Our dietitians may recommend a low-fat, bland diet of cold foods, ginger products, peppermint or sea bands to help combat nausea.

-- Anemia: Your dietitian may recommend iron and folic acid supplements to boost your red blood cell count.
+- Anemia: Our dietitians may recommend iron and folic acid supplements to help boost your red blood cell count.

 What is nutrition therapy?